Hydrogeologist (Assistant Consultant)

 Overview / Responsibilities

-We are looking to expand our team by recruiting a high-calibre Assistant Consultant Hydrogeologist in to our Shrewsbury Office who is keen to support a range of projects and clients working within our Climate Risk, Water Management & Environmental Policy business unit.
+We are looking to expand our team by recruiting a high-calibre Assistant Consultant Hydrogeologist into our Shrewsbury Office (preferred location) who is keen to support a range of projects and clients working in our Water Management team within our Environment and Consents business unit.

 Our Water Management team works across a wide spectrum of services covering hydrogeology, water resources and security, water quality, hydroecology and hydrology and hydraulics.
 Through our projects we provide high quality technical services and advice to a wide range of customers, including the UK Water Industry, UK and European Government departments and agencies, the World Bank, and the Mining, Nuclear and Oil & Gas sectors.